richardtjornhammar/graphtastic/README.md

+# STILL HIGHLY EXPERIMENTAL PACKAGE !

-# A Statistical Graph Learning library for Humans
+# A Graph Learning library for Humans

 These novel algorithms include but are not limited to:
 * A graph construction and graph searching class can be found in src/impetuous/convert.py (GraphNode).
 It was developed and invented as a faster alternative for hierarchical DAG construction and searching.